FRRouting/frr/doc/user/installation.rst

    features can be found in
    http://schd.ws/hosted_files/ossna2017/fe/vrf-tutorial-oss.pdf.

-   BGP TCP socket is opened per VRF in FRR.
+   A separate BGP TCP socket is opened per VRF.

    **Important note** as of June 2018, Kernel versions 4.14-4.18 have a known bug where VRF-specific TCP sockets are not properly handled.
 When